 - Poor reflexes

-- This drug can cause death quicker than narcotics, even when the respiratory system was depressed to similar rates.
+- Barbiturates can cause death quicker than narcotics, even when the respiratory system was depressed to similar rates.

-In this study, rabbits were given it or narcotics.
-While the test subjects were able to recover from severe depression of their respiratory system induced by narcotics, they were unable to recover from barbiturate-induced respiratory suppression – this was despite the fact that it actually caused a less dramatic slowing of breathing rates in the rabbits.
+In this study, rabbits were given either Barbiturates or narcotics.
+While the test subjects were able to recover from severe depression of their respiratory system induced by narcotics, they were unable to recover from barbiturate-induced respiratory suppression .
+This was despite the fact that it actually caused a less dramatic slowing of breathing rates in the rabbits.

-This drug and alcohol are both CNS depressants.
-When users consume alcohol, the effects of both substances “are multiplied and the risk of death increases”.
+Barbiturates and alcohol are both CNS depressants.
+When users consume alcohol, the effects of both substances “are multiplied and the risk of death increases.”

-In 1997 this drug and alcohol were used by 39 Heaven’s Gate religious cult members to commit what remains as the nations’ worst mass suicide to date.
+In 1997, Barbiturates and alcohol were used by the 39 Heaven’s Gate religious cult members to commit what remains as the nation’s worst mass suicide to date.
 According to the New York Times:

-- “The combination of phenobarbital and alcohol that at least some members of a cult apparently took to commit suicide in Rancho Santa Fe, California.
-It is well known to be a lethal mixture”.
+- “The combination of phenobarbital and alcohol that at least some members of a cult apparently took to commit suicide in Rancho Santa Fe, California, is well known to be a lethal mixture”.